Find a Yacht

 We’ll start by heading South-west, keeping the coast on your starboard side, as we work our way round.
 As well as practicing sailing at pretty much all the points of sail, you’ll be able to get more of an idea about what Skiathos is all about.
 You’ll pass a multitude of beaches, including the ever-popular Koukounaries beach on the South-west, the party beach of Big banana beach and the neighbouring nudist Little banana beach on the West coast, and the beautiful Lalaria beach on the North of the island.
-Stop a while at one of the smaller beaches if things are getting hot.
+Stop a while at one of the smaller beaches if you fancy, or if things are getting hot.

 From Lalaria beach, we’re going to hop across due East to Skopelos island, and the small fishing village of Loutraki.
 Loutraki is a beautiful little village, and the local beach was made famous by being the shooting location for the recent Mamma Mia film.
-There’s a couple of taverna’s here (or more up the hill in the nearby village of Glossa), but the best thing to do here is to settle down and watch the sun setting over the island of Skiathos.
+There’s a couple of tavernas here (or more up the hill in the nearby village of Glossa), but the best thing to do here is to settle down and watch the sun setting over the island of Skiathos.
 Glorious.

 Day 2.
 Loutraki to Skopelos – 17 nM

 After enjoying the delights of Loutraki beach and the small-village feel of the place, we’re heading to the capital and namesake of Skopelos island.
 People have been living in Skopelos Town for thousands of years, and, thanks to its strategic location, it has grown into a magnificent and elegant town which is a joy to stroll around and explore.
-From the sea, it looks idyllic, with classic white-washed houses, an abundance of greenery, and narrow dusty roads making the island look about as Greek as they come.
+From the sea, it looks idyllic, with classic white-washed houses, an abundance of greenery, and narrow dusty roads making the town look about as Greek as they come.

-To get there, we’re sailing North from Loutraki to the tip of Skopelos island, likely reaching against the prevailing wind.
+To get there, we’re sailing North from Loutraki to the northernmost tip of Skopelos island, likely reaching against the prevailing wind.
 Once you’re round the top of the island, it’s a single tack and a broad reach to follow the coastline South-east to Skopelos Town, which you’ll find nestled in the bottom half of the island.
 One the way you’ll pass plenty enough bays and beaches, which might be worth a look – the most popular are Agios Ioannis and Glysteri.

 Pulling into Skopelos Town might well be the highlight of your trip, with the town surrounding the marina like a giant amphitheatre, so get your camera handy.
 Now is also a good time to try to remember to take a group shot of your crew!

 Once focussed on fishing and growing vines and olives, nowadays, Skopelos is principally a tourist town, with people flocking here from around the world, and some arguing that it is the most beautiful island in the Mediterranean.
 That said, it attracts a different crowd to those in Skiathos, and you’ll find it a relaxing place to be, and it’s said that people actually walk slower here.
-There’s good shops and services, and it’s worth stocking up because we’re going remote for the next couple of days.
+There’s a good range of shops and services, and it’s worth stocking up because we’re going remote for the next couple of days.

 Day 3.
 Skopelos to Kira Panagia – 24 nM